ginabethrussell/ministerconnect/README.md

 ## Password Reset (MVP Workflow)

 For the MVP, password resets are handled manually by the site administrator.
-If you forget your password, please contact the admin at [ginabeth.russell@gmail.com](mailto:ginabeth.russell@gmail.com?subject=Minister%20Connect%20Password%20Reset%20Request) to request a password reset.
+If you forget your password, please contact the site admin at [mburks@gld-efca.org](mailto:mburks@gld-efca.org?subject=Minister%20Connect%20Password%20Reset%20Request) to request a password reset.
 The admin will reset your password and provide you with a temporary password.

 Automated password reset via email will be implemented in a future release.